Do you want to start earning money from your website with through WordPress membership management?

 You can also use the Supsystic plugin to create groups where like-minded members can engage with one another.

-This plugin can generate all the forms users need to register, log in, and manage their membership.
+This free WordPress membership management plugin can generate all the forms users need to register, log in, and manage their membership.
 If the default forms don’t fulfill all of your requirements, then you can add your own fields using the plugin’s Fields Customizer tool.

 Users Ultra Membership offers lots of functionality that free plugins often reserve for their premium add-ons.
 Out of the box, Users Ultra Membership supports social login, integrates with Mailchimp, PayPal, and bbPress, and auto-syncs with WooCommerce.